jankeesvw/LogMeister/README.markdown

 # Creating your own connector

-Creating a custom connector for your own logger is not hard, as an example I added the FlashLogger below.
-The FlashLogger sends regular traces.
+Creating a custom connector for your own logger is not hard, as an example I created a CustomLogger below, this logger outputs 'traces'

 <pre>
 package logmeister.connectors {

-	public class FlashConnector extends LogMeisterConnector implements ILogMeisterConnector {
+	public class CustomConnector extends AbstractConnector implements ILogMeisterConnector {

 		public function init() : void {
 		}